Azure/Service-Fabric-Troubleshooting-Guides/Security/Use Azure Resource Explorer to add the Secondary Certificate.md

 * FAQ: [Why do cluster upgrades take so long](./Why%20do%20cluster%20upgrades%20take%20so%20long.md)

-#### 14. Swap the values of "certificate" and "certificateSecondary" properties in the Virtual Machine ScaleSet resource
+#### 14. In <https://resources.azure.com>, navigate to the virtual machine scaleset configured for the cluster:

 ```
     subscriptions